NervanaSystems/ngraph/doc/sphinx/source/frameworks/tensorflow_connect.rst

 Using ``pip`` install
 ----------------------

-If you are already familiar with TensorFlow\*, the easiest way to get started is to use the latest `prebuilt nGraph-TensorFlow bridge`_.
+The easiest way to get started is to use the latest `prebuilt nGraph-TensorFlow bridge`_.
 You can install TensorFlow and nGraph to a virtual environment; otherwise, the code will install to a system location.

 .. important:: Other versions of TensorFlow may also work.